Here are some questions that we get asked regularly by new visitors.

-If you’re looking to boulder, you can just pop in and climb whenever.
-That’s the yes part.
-Entry and equipment rental cost about $20 per person and you’re welcome to climb until the gym closes.
+If you’re looking to boulder (the 12′ walls), you can just pop in and climb whenever.
+Entry and equipment rental cost less than $25 per person and you’re welcome to climb until the gym closes.
 However, bouldering can be challenging and those 30′ walls look really inviting, so …

 Most people prefer to top rope for their first foray into climbing.
 And in order to top rope, you’ll need that belayer.
 You’ve got a few options when it comes to getting one:

 - Bring in a friend who knows how to belay.

 - Learn how to belay.
 We offer a class a few times a week.
 It is not required that you take our class but we suggest getting professional instruction.